Glossary of Key Terms Related to Florida Professional Licenses

 A legal document that charges violations of Florida Statutes or rules against a license.

-Administrative Law: the branch of law dealing with government agencies
+The branch of law dealing with government agencies

-Administrative Law Judge: an officer in a government agency with quasi-judicial functions concerning agency actions.
+An officer in a government agency with quasi-judicial functions concerning agency actions.
 Also called an administrative judge or ALJ.

-Declaratory Statement: a declaratory statement is an agency’s written opinion as to the applicability of a statutory provision, rule or Order of the agency to the petitioner’s particular set of circumstances.
+A declaratory statement is an agency’s written opinion as to the applicability of a statutory provision, rule or Order of the agency to the petitioner’s particular set of circumstances.
 The declaratory statement is final agency action and binding on the agency.

-Division of Administrative Hearings: also referred to as DOAH.
+Also referred to as DOAH.
 This division within state government

 Election of Rights: